 - Is the presentation, writing, pictures, etc all consistent?

-- Is it too technical, boring or too long-winded?
+- Is it too technical, boring, or too long-winded?

 - Repetition of the same words.

-- Proper tense used during the book.
+- The proper tense is used during the book.

 And if you feel that they did contribute significantly then why not consider adding them as an author?

 It is very important because it can help you to correct any of the mistakes I have listed above.

-You may find that you could go further into detail or maybe there is enough mation you to write a second book.
+You may find that you could go further into detail or maybe there is enough information for you to write a second book.